 Winner: Carlos Murillo - Killing of a Gentleman Defender

-Killing of A Gentleman is a funny, provocative, ambitious drama that artfully connects—through the magic of theatre and soccer—the underserved communities and kids of current day Chicago with the cartel-riddled neighborhoods of Columbia in the early nineties.
+Killing of A Gentleman is a funny, provocative, ambitious drama that artfully connects—through the magic of theatre and soccer—the underserved communities and kids of current day Chicago with the cartel-riddled neighborhoods of Colombia in the early nineties.
 The play energetically examines the real-life consequences of structural racism and finding yourself stuck in the wrong place at the wrong time, whether that be on the soccer field, or in a South-Side neighborhood in Chicago.

 Special Citation: EllaRose Chary - The Lake and The Mill